Does Medicare Cover Massage Therapy?

 Confirm that your provider takes Medicare assignments before starting therapy.

 Some Medicare Advantage plans cover massage therapy.
-Check with your provider to confirm terms of cover.
+Check with your provider to confirm the terms of coverage.

 If your doctor recommends massage therapy, you may wonder whether it is covered by Medicare.
 Original Medicare does not cover massage therapy.